 A Registered Provider may offer some homes for rent for around 20% less than the market rent values (similar to an Intermediate Rent).

 The tenant(s) will have the option to purchase shares in the property in the future using the shared ownership model.

 This is aimed at those who do not have a deposit to put down on a property, but would like to buy their own home in the future.

 To be eligible, the annual household income can be no more than £80,000 and applicants must be registered on the Home Buy Register.

-This is a new approach to providing a different offer of affordable housing to persons who currently do not have the means to purchase a property on the open market.
+This is a new approach to offer affordable housing to those who currently do not have the means to buy a property.

 It is a hybrid product offering an opportunity to purchase a home through a combination of Affordable Rent and a 10% gifted deposit.